Skip to Content

 We have the Hatch Rest and don’t plan on upgrading to the Rest Plus.

-But if you are just starting to create your baby registry or are in the market for an okay to wake clock, consider the Rest+.
-You might decide that it’s worth the extra $20 to have the additional functions.
+But if you are just creating your baby registry or are in the market for an okay to wake clock, consider the Rest+.

-The nice thing about putting the Rest+ on your baby registry is that it combines multiple things that you might otherwise register for individually.
-If you register for the Rest+, you don’t have to register for a white noise machine, dim feeding light, and okay-to-wake clock as three separate items.
+If you register for the Rest+, you don’t have to register for a white noise machine, dim feeding light, and okay-to-wake clock as separate items.

-It all comes down to if you want portability and the ability to take your Hatch with you, either around the house, or on vacation easily and if you want to be connect your Hatch to Alexa.
+It all comes down to if you want portability and the ability to take your Hatch with you, either around the house, or on vacation easily and if you want to connect your Hatch to Alexa.